Live notebook

 det_grid.plot_pc("scatter", annotate=True)

 The PCs are quite dispersed, but most seem to cluster around an average PC.
-We should only use the average PC from these initial estimates and not try to fit a plane to them, as they do not seem to vary in a grid.
+We should only use the average PC from these initial estimates and not try to fit a plane to them, as they do not vary in the grid they were extracted from.

 Index the grid patterns using Hough indexing with the initially estimated PCs (to be averaged later!)